AND DON’T FORGET THE LITTLE WOMAN …

-Enamored with the gravitas of a corporate structure, Arnie has probably a dozen or more corporations or limited liability companies, all organized (if I may use that word) in a maze of affiliates, subsidiaries, parents and joint ventures that would confuse a lab rat.
-He forms them online, leaving the tedious work of writing bylaws, naming officers and drafting minutes of corporate meetings until “later.”
+Enamored with the gravitas of a corporate structure, Arnie owns probably a dozen or more corporations or limited liability companies, all organized (I use that word very loosely) in a maze of affiliates, subsidiaries, parents, and joint ventures that would confuse a lab rat.
+He forms them online, leaving the tedious work of writing bylaws, naming officers, and drafting minutes of corporate meetings until “later.”
 You can guess when “later” finally arrives… the day after he discovers he really needs them.

 Arnie’s devil-may-care attitude toward contract and business association law reminded me of a sad fact.
 Small business owners sometimes (in Arnie’s case, always) skimp on the legal niceties.
 After all, they reason, paying out $500 to some lawyer for a bunch of forms and a vinyl corporate book doesn’t really “grow the business,” as the buzz phrase puts it.
 And who wants to squander money on a lawyer?
 Not Arnie.
 He just wanted a free and “quick read-through.”

 That’s pretty false economy.
 In today’s case, a mom-and-pop timber harvesting business was hired to take down trees on one owner’s land, and — predictably enough — the chain saws wandered onto Mr. Follender’s land, to the tune of 439 commercial-quality trees cut down and removed without permission.
 Follender lost trees worth $54,500.
 After trebling and some discounts, he ended up with a $120,000 judgment against Bert Maxim, the defendant.